Criticism of Israel: Palestinian refugees

 Palestinian refugees are defined by the UN as Arabs who lived in Palestine for at least two years prior to 1948 and their descendants, and who fled or were expelled from their homes during and after the 1948 Palestine War.

 The causes and responsibilities of the exodus are a matter of controversy among historians and commentators of the conflict.
 Whereas historians now agree on most of the events of that period, there remains disagreement as to whether the exodus was the result of a plan designed before or during the war by Zionist leaders or was an unintended consequence of the war.

-Significant international pressure was placed on both sides during the 1949 Lausanne Conference to resolve the refugee crisis.
+Significant international pressure was placed on both sides during the Lausanne Conference of 1949 to resolve the refugee crisis.
 The parties signed a joint protocol on the framework for a comprehensive peace, which included territories, refugees, and Jerusalem, in which Israel agreed "in principle" to allow the return of all of the Palestinian refugees.
 According to New Historian Ilan Pappe, this Israeli agreement was made under pressure from the United States, and because the Israelis wanted United Nations membership, which required Israeli agreement to allow the return of all refugees.
 Once Israel was admitted to the UN, it retreated from the protocol it had signed because it was completely satisfied with the status quo and saw no need to make any concessions with regard to the refugees or on boundary questions.
 This led to significant and sustained international criticism.